-The Level 5 Diploma in Dance Teaching builds on the pedagogic knowledge and skills developed during the bbodance Level 4 course by guiding students to apply teaching and learning strategies in their own teaching practice.
+The bbodance Level 5 Diploma in Dance Teaching builds on the pedagogic knowledge and skills developed during the bbodance Level 4 Diploma in Dance Teaching or alternative recognised dance teaching qualifications.

 The course lasts for 7 months & consists of 5 modules: